 - Do not bounce.
 That means, don’t do repeated, brief stretches.
 If you do, your muscle will go back to its original position instead of lengthening, which is what you want.
 Bouncing can strain muscles, too.

-Tips for strengthening.
 There are two main types of strengthening exercises: static, or isometric, and dynamic, or isotonic.
 In static exercises, you contract the muscles around a joint without moving the joint itself.
 Holding a fist is one example.
 In dynamic exercises, you move the joint as far through its full range of motion as you can.
-How many repetitions of these exercises you should do and how often you should do them depend on your level of pain.
+How many repetitions of these exercises you should do and how often you should do them depends on your level of pain.
 If you have mild pain, you can perform 10 repetitions of each static and dynamic exercise 1–2 times a day.
 If you have moderate pain, you should perform 6–10 repetitions of each static exercise and only 3–5 repetitions of each dynamic exercise once a day.
 If your pain is severe, you should perform only static strengthening exercises; do 1 repetition of each exercise 4–6 times a day.
 These are general guidelines; before you start exercising, talk to your doctor or physical therapist about what’s right for you.